-Six seasons have been planned in total, with the third and fourth already in production – and these are said to include intimate insights into the life of Diana, Princess of Wales.
+Six seasons have been planned in total, with the third just released and the fourth already in production – and these are said to include intimate insights into the life of Diana, Princess of Wales.

-Written by German film composer Hans Zimmer, the main theme of The Crown sets a regal tone for the action on-screen and is a fitting introduction to Elizabeth’s lavish world at the Palace.
+The opening titles theme, written by German film composer Hans Zimmer (Gladiator, The Dark Night), sets a regal tone for the action on-screen and is a fitting introduction to Elizabeth’s lavish world at the Palace.

-With a slow tempo and steady beat of the bass drum, the theme has an almost march-like quality – and rising melodies in the strings hint at Princess Elizabeth’s gradual rise to power perfectly.
+With a slow tempo and steady beat of the bass drum, the theme has an almost march-like quality – while rising melodies in the strings hint at Princess Elizabeth’s gradual rise to power.